dunglas/mercure/README.md

 Mercure is a protocol allowing to push data updates to web browsers and other HTTP clients in a fast, reliable and battery-efficient way.
 It is especially useful to publish real-time updates of resources served through web APIs, to reactive web and mobile apps.

-In addition to the full specification, a reference, production-grade implementation of **a Mercure server** (the hub) is provided in this repository.
+In addition to the full specification, a reference, production-grade implementation of **a Mercure hub** (the server) is provided in this repository.
 It is written in Go (golang) and is a free software licensed under the AGPL license.
 It also includes a library that can be used in any Go application to implement the Mercure protocol directly (without a hub).

-Mercure in a few words:
+## Mercure in a Few Words

 * native browser support, no lib nor SDK required (built on top of [server-sent events](https://www.smashingmagazine.com/2018/02/sse-websockets-data-flow-http2/))
-* compatible with all existing servers, even those who don't support persistent connections (serverless, PHP, FastCGI...)
+* compatible with all existing servers, even those who don't support persistent connections (serverless architecture, PHP, FastCGI...)
-* builtin connection re-establishment and state reconciliation
+* built-in connection re-establishment and state reconciliation
 * [JWT](https://jwt.io/)-based authorization mechanism (securely dispatch an update to some selected subscribers)
 * performant, leverages [HTTP/2 multiplexing](https://developers.google.com/web/fundamentals/performance/http2/#request_and_response_multiplexing)
 * designed with [hypermedia in mind](https://en.wikipedia.org/wiki/HATEOAS), also supports [GraphQL](https://graphql.org/)